 Students must complete a Dissertation (12,000 words) in Law, which should be on a topic relating to their chosen MA specialism.

-Choose modules from the List A below to the value of 60 credits
+- Choose modules from List A to the value of 60 credits

-Choose a module(s) from the List of General Law Options below or from Postgraduate Open Options to the value of 30 credits
+- Choose modules from List A or List B OR from Postgraduate Open Options to the value of 45 credits

 List of Modules (subject to availability)